 Our intention was not to develop a complete planning tool like those mentioned in this article.
 Instead, after conclusion of our work, we aim at obtaining just one more tool, simple, easy to use and versatile for applications that do not demand more sophisticated solutions.
 Another reason for developing such system is the possibility of using it as a teaching facility related to the concepts of mobile communications.
-We hope we will succeed.
+We hope we have got enough sucess.